mc-imperial/gpuverify/Documentation/basic_usage.rst

 verification succeeds, the tool will report that the kernel has been verified as free from the types of defects which GPUVerify can check for.
-This verification result can be trusted, modulo bugs in GPUVerify and known sources of unsoundness in the tool. **TODO:** In due course this documentation will be updated to describe potential sources of unsoundness.
+This verification result can be trusted, modulo bugs in GPUVerify and known sources of unsoundness in the tool.

+.. todo:: In due course this
+documentation will be updated to describe potential sources of unsoundness.